harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

 ## A real world problem

 > We want to sell a product to customers through telemarketing.
 The last time we did a carpet bombing exercise.
-Here are bunch of data point from the effort.
+Here are bunch of data points from the effort.
 Tell us what should do next time.
 Can you automate that insight generation ?

 ## Flurry of questions...

-* Where to start ?
+* Where do we start ?
-* What am I supposed to model ?
+* What are we supposed to model ?
 * What algorithm is better suited for this ?
 * Do we have too much data ?
 How do I know that ?
 * Do we have too little data ?
 How do I know that ?